The One Thing – The Surprisingly Simple Truth Behind Extraordinary Results

 - I wish I had the courage to live a life true to myself.
 Not the life others expected of me.

 - I wish I had let myself be happier.
-Too late they realised that happiness is actually a choice.
+Too late they realized that happiness is actually a choice.

 - I wish I had stayed in touch with my friends.